jaromir-sukuba/a-p-prog/README.md

 The hardware works with both FT232RL and CY7C65213 in place of USB/serial converter.
 Both were proven to work, with no other hardware difference.
 ![img_4320](https://cloud.githubusercontent.com/assets/6984904/17289353/a3ccf6d4-57d9-11e6-9d4f-595633e7841a.JPG)

-Use [another arduino](https://www.arduino.cc/en/Tutorial/ArduinoISP) (or proper ISP programmer) to load Arduino UNO bootloader to PIC programmer board (performed onle once), turning it into regular arduino.
+Use [another arduino](https://www.arduino.cc/en/Tutorial/ArduinoISP) (or proper ISP programmer) to load Arduino UNO bootloader to PIC programmer board (performed only once), turning it into regular arduino compatible board.

 ![img_4329](https://cloud.githubusercontent.com/assets/6984904/17289342/98207cf2-57d9-11e6-9b62-caba0b140ca5.JPG)

 Ensure JP2 is closed, then you can load new firmware into PIC programmer using regular Arduino IDE.
 Open jumper JP2.
 Now you have your programmer ready to go, move on to software.
+The firmware should be able to compile outside Arduino IDE as it doesn't contain any Arduino-specific stuff, though I haven't tried that.